 Section 3 defines the concept of a command and its syntax, as well as the logic behind required user actions and the interaction between EDITOR and other parts of the system.
-Skip this section if you want a demonstration of EDITOR use before studying EDITOR operation.
+Disregard this section if you want a demonstration of EDITOR use before studying EDITOR operation.

-Sections 4 and 5 explain how to enter and execute a COBOL program through EDITOR, starting with a call to EDITOR and ending with execution of several types of files.
-Commands are introduced as they are needed to accomplish a specific task with the minimum parameters possible.
+Sections 4 and 5 show how to enter and execute a COBOL program through EDITOR, starting with a call to EDITOR and ending with execution of several types of files.
+Commands are introduced as needed to accomplish a specific task with the minimum parameters possible.
 Several variations in processing are presented.
 Full command names are used at all times to reinforce the command or parameter that performs a particular function.

 Section 6 presents commands in alphabetical order, discussing capabilities bypassed in sections 4 and 5.
-Illustrations show situations in which the command is used with other commands to perform specific tasks.
+Situations are also illustrated in which the command is used with other commands to perform specific tasks.

-COBOL Version 4 is the language used for examples.
+COBOL Version 4 is the language used for examples; however, COBOL Version 5 is also allowed.